-Leave your bucket on your back porch or steps.
-Please leave your bucket out by 9AM.
+Leave your bucket by your front door by 8AM on your pickup day.
 It will be picked up and replaced with a clean one by 8PM.
 Make sure to secure the lid closed before setting it out.

 Do I need to be home for pickups?

-No. The beauty of our service is it's convenience.
+Nope!
+The beauty of our service is in the convenience.
 You don’t need to be home for us to do what we do.
-It’s like magic.
-One day you have food scraps, and a short time later you have soil ready to naturally fertilize your lawn or garden.

 What day will you come to my house?

 We schedule food scrap pick up days based on our current routes.
-Once we get your contact info, we can tell you what day we service your area.
+Once you sign up we’ll let you know what day we service your area.

 Will I get fruit flies?

 Overly ripe produce is a breeding ground for fruit flies (they lay their eggs in the peels).
 To keep them at bay, store ripe fruit in the refrigerator (fruit flies can’t survive the cold), cover fruit bowls with a mesh or plastic cover, or seal in a glass container with a lid.
 If this does not work, we can recommend other remedies.